10 good reasons why your garden needs a greenhouse

 It’s easy to sell excess fruit and vegetables in local online groups, or at your gate with an honesty box system.
 There are even apps like My Honesty Box for people to sell and buy from roadside stalls now, which make it easier when so many of us don’t have much cash these days.

 You could also sell at a Farmers Market or other local markets.

 Safer greenhouse options are available now

-Modern greenhouses come in a variety of materials now, not just the old style glass panes that were easily broken by rogue footballs, and wind blown tree branches.
+Modern greenhouses come in a variety of materials now, not just the old style glass panes that were easily broken by stray footballs, and wind blown tree branches.

 There are polycarbonate options, or toughened glass options, which would give you peace of mind about the safety of a glass structure in a family garden.

-Final thoughts on reasons why your garden needs a greenhouse
+Final thoughts on reasons why your garden needs a glasshouse

 In conclusion, the initial investment in buying a greenhouse appear to pay off over the long run.
 The many benefits are appealing to me, as an avid gardener who wishes to become more self sufficient every growing season.
 Do you feel the same?